Thomas Chatterton Manuscript Project

 Henry Cornelius Agrippa : His Fourth Book of Occult Philosophy.
 Of Geomancy.
 Magical Elements of Peter de Abano.
 Astronomical Geomancy.
 The Nature of Spirits.
 Arbatel of Magick (1665).

 The image of the title page is thanks to The Welcome Foundation, as is the PDF of the actual book : Click to View.
-If the PDF takes too long to load, you might be interested enough to try Scribd where you can get free access for a month, but do watch out as you will be charged £10.99 at the end of the free month (if you don't cancel first), you can also download the book as a PDF for free and thereby cast your own spells: Link to Scribd.
+It is also available at Scribd where you can get free access for a month, but do watch out as you will be charged £10.99 at the end of the free month (if you don't cancel first), you can also download the book as a PDF for free and thereby cast your own spells: Link to Scribd.

 J.M.Paget's letter, dated 1797, confirms that the Agrippa book owned by Chatterton's father was the 1665 edition, and that it was left on the shelves of Lambert's the Attorney after Chatterton's indentures were cancelled.
 Does this indicate that Chatterton was not permitted to return to the office to collect his meagre belongings?
 Where is the book now?
 Most of the books belonging to Chatterton's father were sold, after his death, to a Mr Long, but the Agrippa was retained by Lambert.
 In 1797, Lambert gave the book to a member of the Paget family (when he should, perhaps, have returned it to the Chatterton family).
 The Pagett's donated it to Bristol Library (this last statement needs to be checked as it might be in error).